Skip to content

 Terminal window

-./rebound-cli.sh ping
+./rebound-cli.sh doctor

-# Full metrics snapshot
+# Full metrics snapshot for scripts

 ./rebound-cli.sh snapshot